 - A family history of known or suspected immune deficiency.

-- Infections which are serious, involving a threat to life, tissue destruction or which require/have required surgical intervention (eg, lobectomy, tonsillectomy, insertion of grommets, incision of boils), are persistent or recurrent despite multiple or prolonged courses of antibiotics, involve unusual/opportunistic micro-organisms or involve multiple sites (eg, sinuses or middle ear in addition to the bronchial tree).
+- Infections which are serious, involving a threat to life, or tissue destruction or which require/have required surgical intervention (eg, lobectomy, tonsillectomy, insertion of grommets, incision of boils), are persistent or recurrent despite multiple or prolonged courses of antibiotics, involve unusual/opportunistic micro-organisms or involve multiple sites (eg, sinuses or middle ear in addition to the bronchial tree).

 - Gastrointestinal investigations: